-- corrected, or will correct, the personal information; or - will not correct the personal information; or - the reason for the agency's refusal to correct the information; and - the requestor's entitlement to provide a statement of the correction sought and to request that it be attached to the information; and

-• the requestor's right to make a complaint to the Commissioner in respect of the agency's refusal to correct the information.
+- corrected, or will correct, the personal information; or - will not correct the personal information; or - the reason for the agency's refusal to correct the information; and - the requestor's entitlement to provide a statement of the correction sought and to request that it be attached to the information; and - the requestor's right to make a complaint to the Commissioner if the agency refuses to correct the information.

 Time limits may be extended for IPP6 or IPP7 requests if a response cannot reasonably be given within the original time limit.
-Notice of such an extension must be given to the requestor within 20 working days after the day on which the request is received, specifying the reasons and period of the extension.
-The notice must state that requestors have the right to make a complaint to the Commissioner about the extension.
+Notice of the extension must be given to the requestor within 20 working days after the request is received.
+It must specify the reasons, length and that requestors have the right to make a complaint to the Commissioner about it.